Photograph by Rus Bowden

 He went up the basement stairs with his back to Peter and never looked back.
 Peter kicked an empty wooden crate across the floor.

 "Like you?
 Get something going like you after I've had ten beers?"
-Peter wanted to make images so beautiful that people were forever transformed by seeing them.
+Peter wanted to make images so beautiful, people were forever transformed by seeing them.

 "Hey, Milagros.
 Are you okay back there?
 Do you need something?"